 Studies have shown that sleep promotes brain development in babies.
 We all want our baby to be smart.
 The best way for that to become a reality is to make sleep a priorty for your baby.

-Sleep restores the body
+Restores the body

 Lack of sleep causes health problems for adults and children.
 Body systems have many functions they can only perform during sleep.
-The body needs sleep time to restore and repair itself.
+The body needs that time to restore and repair itself.
 Research connects sleep deprivation to health issues like heart attacks, high blood pressure, strokes, depressed immune system, and obesity in adults.

 I worked with both families to help their baby sleep better.
 The rested babies had more energy and their eating improved.
 One baby gained 2 pounds within 3 weeks!
 The parents and doctor were thrilled.
 The other baby went from eating one ounce per frequent feedings to eating 4 ounces every 3-4 hours.